 5. Discuss one example each of the success and failure of legislation to change the quality of

 a) Public Life

 Answer: Failure: The Smoke Abatement Acts of 1847 and 1853 did not work to clear the air in towns like Derby, Leeds and Manchester.
-Smoke was not easy to monitor or measure and owners got away with small adjustments to their machinery that did nothing to stop
+Smoke was not easy to monitor or measure and owners got away with small adjustments to their machinery that did nothing to stop the smoke.

 Success: In 1920, the rice mills of Tollygunge began to burn rice husk instead of coal leading residents to complain that the air is filled up with black soot which falls like drizzling rain from morning till night and it has become impossible to live.
 The inspectors of Bengal smoke Nuisance Commission managed to control the industrial smoke.

 Answer: Failure: The availability of one-room tenements and no housing facilities for a major part of the industrial revolution time period caused the family to get divided into smaller units.
 There were even cases where rural people had to leave their families behind and live alone in the urban areas where they worked.